Remove Bournvita from category of ‘health drinks’: Government tells e-commerce firms

 Jaishankar also says that country's foreign policy has under...

-SAD releases 1st list of candidates for Lok Sabha poll; Daljit Cheema to contest from Gurdaspur, Chandumajra from Anandpur Sahib
+LS poll: SAD releases 1st list of candidates for Punjab; Daljit Cheema to contest from Gurdaspur, Chandumajra from Anandpur Sahib

 Former Dera Bassi MLA NK Sharma has been fielded from Patial...